AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/flows/single-sign-on-access-flows/rest-api-v2-single-sign-on-partner-flows.md

    >
    > For more details about `AP-Partner-Framework-Status` header, refer to the [AP-Partner-Framework-Status](../../appendix/headers/rest-api-v2-appendix-headers-ap-partner-framework-status.md) documentation.

-## Retrieve profile using partner authentication response {#retrieve-profile-using-partner-authentication-response}
+## Create and retrieve profile using partner authentication response {#create-and-retrieve-profile-using-partner-authentication-response}

-### Prerequisites {#prerequisites-retrieve-profile-using-partner-authentication-response}
+### Prerequisites {#prerequisites-create-and-retrieve-profile-using-partner-authentication-response}

 Before retrieving the profile using a partner authentication response, ensure the following prerequisites are met: